nimakam/universal-identity-site/idea.md

 ## Problem

-The biggest part of the so called "identity problem" is the one that is out of plain sight.
-The biggest issue is the enormous macro-economic cost incurred on everyone using a fragmented collection of identity systems.
-Other problems can be limitations of existing technology around security, privacy and centralization, that need to be mitigated by a future solution.
+The biggest part of the so called "identity problem" is the one that is hidden from plain sight.
+The most significant issue by far is the enormous macro-economic cost forced on the collective in terms of usage, integration and maintenence of a fragmented collection of identity systems.
+Other parts of the identity problem are mostly due to limitations of existing technology around security, privacy and centralization, that need to be mitigated by a future solution.
+There are also problems that come with the new set of decentralized identity technologies, namely with recoverability and usability.

 ### Fragmentation